One row per course: Course, Grade/%/points, Credits, optional regular/honors/AP/IB/dual/exclude.

 Worked Examples:

 Mixed rigor transcript.
-The sample rows with English 95, Honors Biology 92, AP U.S. History B+, Dual Enrollment Composition A-, and excluded PE produce Included GPA rows of 4, Included credits of 4.000, Unweighted GPA of 3.675, and Weighted GPA of 4.300 under the classic policy.
-The Weighted premium is +0.625.
+English 95, Honors Biology 92, AP U.S. History B+, Dual Enrollment Composition A-, and an excluded PE pass row produce Included GPA rows of 4, Included credits of 4.000, Unweighted GPA of 3.675, and Weighted GPA of 4.300 under the classic policy.

 Percentage scale edge.
 With Honors Chemistry, 89, 1, honors and Spanish II, 79, 1, U.S. plus/minus conversion treats the grades as B+ and C+.
-The weighted GPA is 3.050 under a 0.5 honors bump.
-Switching to whole-letter tens treats the same percentages as B and C, lowering the weighted GPA to 2.750.
+Whole-letter tens treat the same percentages as B and C, so the GPA changes even though the transcript rows did not.

 FAQ: